constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/guided_link_traversal.md

 This is particularly useful in the context of structured environments such as in the use case of Solid and fragmented datasets where a priori we have metaknowledge of how to access data related to a query [](cite:cites taelman2023).
-With this metaknowledge, the query engine can find triples that will describe the location of the information requested, hence "guiding" the query engine towards the right data source [](cite:cites verborgh2020).
+With this metaknowledge, the query engine can find triples that will describe the location of the information requested, hence "guiding" the query engine towards the right data sources [](cite:cites verborgh2020).

 Our pushdown filter is based in its use on the concept of reachability criterium.
 In the definition by Hartig and Freytag [](cite:cites hartig2012) a reachability criterium is a function discriminating the dereferencing of